20041540MichaelKelly/ewd-api-labs-2023/README.md

 The regex is explained in the validation section so it was my job in this step to create a fantasy movie while abiding by the validation rules that was set in the fantasyMovieSchema.

-Give an example of any automated testing results or link to a report.

 # Integrating with React App
-[Describe how you integrated your React app with the API.
-You can provide a link to the React App repo and give an example of an API call from React App.
-For example: ]
 The first step was to clone the assignment from Movie Labs assignment 1.
 Then the code that was calling the tmdb-api API was altered to use the new movie-api API that was created for thee assignment.
 The process involved altering the original calls directly to the tmdb API to routing to the movie-api.
 While doing this we can perform validation on values been sent through.
 Here is an example of the adapted code with explanation: